Global Health PLUS

-Each year, tens of thousands of dollars of medical equipment and supplies within Duke University Health System are designated as "surplus."
-Surplus equipment includes items set aside because they are being replaced by newer equipment, or medical supplies and equipment that have been prepared for but not actually used in surgical or other medical procedures.
-This equipment can change lives in low resource settings.
+Each year, tens of thousands of dollars of medical equipment and supplies within Duke University Health System (DUHS) are designated as "surplus."
+Surplus equipment includes items set aside because they are being replaced by newer equipment.
+This equipment can change lives in low-resource settings.

 - An acknowledgement of receipt of your application will be sent within a week.

-- The GH PLUS Program Steering Committee will only review complete applications of projects that fulfill the program’s eligibility criteria.
+- The GH PLUS program reviewers will only review complete applications of projects that fulfill the program’s eligibility criteria.